 Las Vegas Personal Injury Lawyers

-If you have been injured in a car accident, a slip-and-fall accident, dog bite, or construction accident in Las Vegas, you may be entitled to receive compensation for your losses.
-Careless drivers, negligent property owners and irresponsible dog owners can be held accountable for the injuries, damages and losses they cause.
+If you have been injured in a car accident, a slip-and-fall, construction accident, or the victim of a dog bite in Las Vegas, you may be entitled to receive compensation for your losses.
+Careless drivers, negligent property owners, and irresponsible dog owners can be held accountable for the injuries, damages, and losses they cause.

 With regard to personal injury claims, negligence refers to any type of careless or reckless behavior that contributes to an accident.
 An individual or entity is said to be negligent when they have a duty to act in a careful and/or competent manner, but fail to do so.
 For example, drivers have a duty to obey traffic devices.
 Motorists who ignore traffic control devices and speed limits are behaving negligently.
 Individuals and entities that are found negligent may be held financially responsible for the injuries they cause.